uw-swag/ijacoco/README.md

 #### Ekstazi

-This command will run all projects on all versions with ekstazi and output the data to `_work/results/[project_name]/ekstazi_data`.
+This command will run all projects on all versions with Ekstazi and output the data to `./_work/results/[project_name]/ekstazi_data`.
 The output result contains metrics including version, number of files, line of code, number of classes, number of methods, and execution time.
 The default number of experiments is 5.

 ```
 python -m ijacoco.build_project --work_dir ./_work exp_projects --coverage_choice ekstazi